gitophile/claude-obsidian-assistant/README.md

 ### Architecture Canvases

 One of the skill's options generates a visual architecture diagram of your project as an Obsidian canvas file.
-Claude reads your codebase — entry points, routes, services, models, external dependencies — and maps them into a layered, color-coded diagram with connection arrows showing data flow.
+Claude reads your codebase; entry points, routes, services, models, external dependencies — and maps them into a layered, color-coded diagram with connection arrows showing data flow.

-Each canvas groups nodes by layer (entry, API, services, data, external) so you can see at a glance how your project fits together.
+Each canvas groups nodes by layer (entry, API, services, data, external, etc) so you can see at a glance how your project fits together.
 The diagrams are native Obsidian `.canvas` files, so you can rearrange, annotate, and extend them directly in the app.
+Works as nice visual feedback to better organize systems.

 ![Architecture Canvas](screenshots/architecture-canvas.png)